DrewSosa/endless_frontier/README.md

 ## How to Contribute

-Contributions are to the S&T Map are encouraged.
+Contributions to the Endless Frontier are encouraged.
 Contributors can directly contribute through GitHub by making a pull request.
 Soon, we are also working on an Airtable form as an avenue for contribution.